-In addition to the call for sites process, where landowners across the District were asked to submit land that might be suitable for development, we have contacted every Town and Parish Council to understand if there are other brownfield sites in their areas which may be suitable.
+In addition to the call for sites process, where landowners across the District were asked to submit land that might be suitable for development, the Council has contacted every Town and Parish Council to understand if there are other brownfield sites in their areas which may be suitable.
 This combined process has yielded sites which could accommodate approximately 1500 units on suitable brownfield land in the Green Belt (see SHELAA report Category 2 and 3 sites http://cds.sevenoaks.gov.uk/mgAi.aspx?ID=8418#mgDocuments).
-In addition, to assist in the further identification and consideration of brownfield land, we will be establishing a brownfield land register later in 2017.
+In addition, to assist in the further identification and consideration of brownfield land, the Council is establishing a brownfield land register later in 2017.